 Square Vessel with Four Rams

 This vessel is an exciting mixture of the solemnity of the square-shaped bronze vessel and the liveliness of the four three-dimensional bronze rams protruding from the corners.
-It is the largest existing bronze vessel from Shang dynasty.
+It is the largest existing bronze vessel from Shang Dynasty.

-The origins of money in China can date back to the Shang period, which proves that China was one of the earliest civilizations that developed its independent economy.
+The origins of money in China can date back to the Shang period, which proves that China was one of the earliest civilisations that developed its independent economy.
 In the time when there were no metal coins, shells were used as the earliest currency in China.

 Named “Li Gui” in Chinese, it is a ritual vessel for holding and warming grains like millet and rice.
-Belonging to the West Zhou dynasty, this vessel has 32-character text inscribed on the inside of its base, which records the earth-shattering campaigns of King Wu of Zhou against the last emperor of Shang dynasty.
+Belonging to the West Zhou Dynasty, this vessel has 32-character text inscribed on the inside of its base, which records the earth-shattering campaigns of King Wu of Zhou against the last emperor of Shang Dynasty.